FollowedByCloud/AWS-StaticHosting-CustomDomain-TLS/README.md

 Click 👉 [Here](https://drive.google.com/drive/folders/1ke68Wl1ANy_0iNMuR602EU-rI0r_W5JP?usp=sharing) 👈 to see these files

 ## Create an AWS account and create first bucket
 - **1**: Got to https://aws.amazon.com and create an account.
 It is free but you'll need to add a card just incase you are billed.
-Dont worry this tutorial is free.
 - **2**: Navigate to the AWS S3 console.
 Once here you will need to click "Create Bucket.
 - **3**: Give your bucket a name.
 To make things easier, this bucket name should be the same as your domain "We'll get into choosing a domain later in this tutorial.Ex: "www.FollowByCloud.com" or "s3.followedbycloud.com"
 - **4**: IMPORTANT!!!
 Please make sure the region that's selected is the closest region to you. (*Ex.
 I live in Atlanta so the closest region to me would be "US East N. Virginia*)